Chi-teck/docker-lamp/README.md

 * SSH server

 ## Creating the container
-Basically you can create the container in two ways.
+The container can be created in two ways.
 The first one (classic) is exposing container services through the explicit port mapping.
 ```bash
 #!/usr/bin/env bash